Privacy Virtual Cards

 Be it a subscription or a one-time payment, use a Privacy Virtual Card to form an integral security barrier around your payments

 Privacy Cards protect your real card or bank data from getting stolen in case of a security breach on the merchant’s server.
-At the same time, they provide a wide range of features to help you control your spending and prevent sneaky subscription services from overcharging you.
+At the same time, they provide a wide range of features to help you control your spending and limit overcharges from sneaky subscription services.

-Privacy lets you choose between two types of virtual cards:
+Privacy lets you choose between three types of virtual cards:

 You can close, pause, and unpause your Privacy Virtual Cards anytime without affecting your bank account or real card.
-If you are attempting to cancel a subscription service and are not confident the merchant will follow through, close the card, and Privacy will block all further charges.
+If you are attempting to cancel a subscription service and are not confident the merchant will follow through, you can close or pause the card, and Privacy will decline all further charges.

 Additional Privacy Perks To Explore